Why Psoriasis and Asthma Often Co-Exist

 Skin conditions like eczema or psoriasis and breathing issues like allergies and asthma share the same sort of tissue malfunction: membranes lose their ability to protect against allergens, which allows these irritants to enter the body and cause an inflammatory response.

-You May Also Like:Hormones and Psoriasis
+You May Also Like:Is Psoriasis Hereditary?

 Related Search Topics (Ads):